openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 The options outlined below will display.

 #### Purchase details for this resource
-Shows details of any resource purchases (EQUELLA Content Exchange).
+Shows details of any resource purchases (openEQUELLA Content Exchange).
 #### Comments and ratings for this resource
 Displays comments and ratings that have been recorded for the resource on the resource summary page, with identity options.
 The following options display: